tjmad43/DailyStar/docs.md

 - use SQLite database to store star links
 - open connection to `stars.db`
 - create table
+  - with a "posted" column to see if a star has been done already
 - add list of stars to it
 - print out to check
 - close connection